A few words to start

 - Taking a transitional job (even if it pays less) to get you to that next level

-- Finding part-time work or freelancing for extra money
+- Finding part-time work or consulting

 - Starting your own business